LIP-Computing/tutorials/docs/udocker/udocker-03.md

 ## Mounting a directory in the container - IV

-Inside the container - make a directory for your output, and run your favorite molecular dynamics simulation (if you want wait a few minutes to finish, will not take long):
+Inside the container - make a directory for your output, and run your favourite molecular dynamics simulation software, (if you want wait a few minutes to finish, will not take long):

 ```bash
 mkdir output